 10. Keep your pets away from fireworks

 If you put on your own fireworks display, keep your pet indoors and clear your yard of the fireworks debris before letting your pup or kitty back outside.
 When heading to the 4th of July celebration, leave your little guys safe from the noise in a quiet area of your home.
-You can keep an eye on your fur kid from afar with a pet camera or GPS pet tracking collar.
+You can keep an eye on your furkid from afar with an interactive pet camera or GPS pet tracking collar.

 Have fun this summer!

-Petcube products are designed for pet parents to care for their pets on-the-go.
-Petcube Play and Petcube Bites let you watch, hear, play, train and give treats to your pet straight from your smartphone.
-With 1080p HD video, 2-way audion, night vision, sound and motion alerts, you can monitor your cat or dog when you are away from home.
+Petcube products are designed for pet parents to care for their pets on the go.
+Petcube Bites 2 Lite and Petcube Play 2 let you watch, hear, play, train and give treats to your pet straight from your smartphone.
+With 1080p HD video, 2-way audio, night vision, and sound and motion alerts, you can monitor your cat or dog when you are away from home.